FgForrest/evitaDB/documentation/blog/en/09-our-new-web-client-evitalab.md

 ### Data grid

-The data grid lets you browse your stored entities without writing any queries.
+The data grid allows you to browse your stored entities without writing any queries.
 It displays flattened entities as rows in an interactive table just like in SQL IDEs.
 Of course, there are limits to what we can display in a flat structure, but it’s a great tool for debugging or just browsing entities, because you can easily see pretty printed all the data you need in columns next to each other, or even compare multiple entities side by side.